 I is an n-tuple of suggested interceptive risk mechanisms/strategies.
-It may also include cost of implementing the strategy and other aspects so that decision maker can choose the optimal strategy.

 Pre is an n-tuple of possible preventive risk mechanisms/strategies to be used.
-It may also include cost of implementing the strategy and other aspects so that the decision maker can choose the optimal strategy.

 In case of preventive risk management, components T and F constitute the problem space and other components contain the solution space.
 User defines the problem by entering information regarding project type and features.
 Solution space consists of a list of components and services for the current project type, risk events associated with each of them, their probabilities, consequences of risk events and preventive risk management schemes.
 In case of interceptive risk management, where a risk event has occurred, problem space consists of the components T, F, CS, and R and I (interceptive risk management strategies) form the solution space.